 Concepts

 AI Transport is built around the following concepts.
-The session is the durable conversation, the turn is one unit of agent work inside the session, the transport is how a participant connects, the codec translates between your framework and Ably, the conversation tree organises every message and branch, and the infrastructure is the platform that holds it all together at scale.
+The session is the durable conversation, connections are how participants attach to it, the Run is one unit of agent work inside the session, the Invocation is the trigger that creates or continues a Run, the codec translates between your framework and Ably, the conversation tree organises every Run and message, and the infrastructure is the platform that holds it all together at scale.

 These concepts compose.
-The session is the anchor: it contains the conversation tree, hosts turns, and is read and written through transports.
-The transport carries codec-encoded messages over a channel.
+The session is the anchor: it contains the conversation tree, hosts Runs, and is read and written through connections.
+Connections carry codec-encoded messages over a channel.
+Invocations bridge the client publish and the agent's Run creation.
 The infrastructure is what makes any of it reliable across reconnects, regions, and load.

 The session is the state